donalharrison/no1_system/docs/core/Statuses.md

 ## Vulnerable
 #### Variable
-Any action that scores Hits against you gain a number of d4 Bonus Hits equal to your Vulnerable Rating.
+Any action that scores Hits against you gains +1d4 Bonus Hits while your Vulnerable Rating is greater than 0.
+Your Vulnerable ratind decreases by -1 at the end of each of your turns.

 ## Wounded
 #### Variable